GSoster/idle-game/README.md

 ---

 ## File Structure

+It is necessary to change, still in construction and definition.

 /Tidlefw
 **player**: holds information related to player, its resources (current and max), its helpers already obtained **helpers**: holds information related to helpers/cursors that can be bought by the player: name, description, production value.